 In hot climates, black thermal-electric mats could be installed on roofs to generate electricity.

-is a byproduct of other processes, and so nothing special needs to be done to create it.
+Heat is a byproduct of other processes, and so nothing special needs to be done to create it.
 Just about every human activity and many natural processes create heat, so we just have to utilize it.

 dramatic example of wasted heat energy is the Oak Creek coal-fired power

 plant in Wisconsin.
 The two units at Oak Creek suck up two billion gallons of water from Lake Michigan each day, and pipe it back into lake 10-15 degrees warmer.
 All of that heat energy is wasted.

 I've also noted that there might be a lot of untapped "stomp" energy: